toonarmycaptain/project_euler/README.md

 This is my repo of my solutions to Project Euler, complete with tests.

-Some problems I will solve with an algorithmic solution that demonstrated the algorithm and a more optimised or one-liner solution eg:
+Some problems I will solve with an algorithmic solution that demonstrates an algorithm and an equivalent or more optimised/one-liner solution eg:

 **Problem 1 - sum of numbers divisible by 3 or 5:**